EternityForest/AnyoneCanDoIt/README.md

 Generally, connection points are very common failure modes.
 All connectors should have a large strain relief if you want them to last, unlike the popular slim white style USB connectors that imitate "luxury" brands.

-Keychain carabineers and clips are similar danger points, as is the wrong knot in a rope.
+Keychain carabiners and clips are similar danger points, as is the wrong knot in a rope.

 Remember, connection can fail by coming undone, staying stuck, putting force on something else that breaks, and in sealed devices, by leaking.